 - Salt and freshly ground black pepper

-- 8 thin slices (8 ounces) deli provolone cheese halved
+- 8 thin slices provolone cheese halved, (about 8 ounces)

 - 4 (6-inch) sub rolls partially split lengthwise